Quantum Fourier Transform Has Small Entanglement: Exponential Decay of the QFT's Schmidt Coefficients

-While this bound is only for the limiting case $n \to \infty$, in Appendix~\ref{appendix:spectral_dynamics} we briefly argue that the bounds for any non-leading eigenvalues of Eq.~\eqref{eq:DPSS} can be directly applied to Eq.~\eqref{eq:PDPSS}, i.e.:
+While this bound is only for the limiting case $n \to \infty$, in Appendix~\ref{appendix:spectral_dynamics} we show that, with a mild assumption, the bounds for any non-leading eigenvalues of Eq.~\eqref{eq:DPSS} can be directly applied to Eq.~\eqref{eq:PDPSS}, i.e.

-thus the upper bounds for DPSSs in Eq.~\eqref{eq:rQFT_sd_bound_2} are also upper bounds for Schmidt coefficients of QFT.
-This makes sense intuitively since we expect the QFT with an infinite number of qubits has Schmidt coefficients decaying slower, otherwise, the finite-sized QFT may have more entangling power which is unnatural.
-Therefore the Theorem~\ref{theorem:rQFT_low} is proved.
+Thus the upper bounds for DPSSs in Eq.~\eqref{eq:rQFT_sd_bound_2} are also upper bounds for Schmidt coefficients of QFT.